ct-js/docs.ctjs.rocks/docs/README.md

   - # header: Let's start making great stuff!
     features:
       - title: Learn JavaScript
-        details: Games made in ct.js use JavaScript, or simply JS, to code its gameplay logic.
+        details: Games made in ct.js use JavaScript, or simply JS, to code their gameplay logic.
 Learn the needed part of it in our little <a href="/learn-js/jsintro_pt1.html">Introduction to JavaScript</a>.</p>
         link: ./learn-js/jsintro_pt1.md
       - title: Complete tutorials
         details: <p>The best way to learn is by <i>making</i>, and you can create real games with our step-by-step tutorials:</p>